Cyclades sailing holidays

 The Lavrion yacht charters base and port

-Other harbours to start your sailing holiday are Parikia - Παροικιά port in Paros, rarely Syros and most likely Athens, which makes it possible to sail a one way from for instance Athens to Paros.
+Other harbours to start your sailing holiday are Parikia - Παροικιά port in Paros, sometimes Mykonos and most likely Athens, which makes it possible to sail a one way from for instance Athens to Paros.
 Note, that one-way charters usually need to be booked far in advance.
 The down-sides are a half a day less sailing to have the yacht delivered back to Athens and a one-way fee of 400 – 700 euros depending on yacht and distance.

-For unbiased advice on charter companies please go to my page on Yacht charters.
+For unbiased advice on charter companies please go to my page on yacht charters.

-Books and nautical charts
+Pilot guides and nautical charts

-The monastery of Panagia Hozoviotissa is incorporated into the very cliffs, northeast of Chora, on Amorgos island.
+The monastery of Panagia Hozoviotissa is incorporated into the very cliffs, north-east of Chora, on Amorgos island.
 We used the bay below to anchor in calmest of weather, but best is to visit this remarkable landmark safely from Katapola port.